At Large May 3, 2024 Cynthia Close

 Sandro Botticelli, Allegory of Spring, 1482

-Primavera, also known as the Allegory of Spring (1482), by the Italian Renaissance painter Sandro Botticelli (1445-1510) features Venus, the goddess of love, at the center, with Flora, the goddess of flowers, on the right.
-Crammed with mythological figures that include Zephyrus, the nymph Chloris, Cupid, the Three Graces, and Mercury, this is one of the most widely discussed and analyzed paintings in all of art history.
+Primavera, also known as the Allegory of Spring, was created in 1482 by the Italian Renaissance painter Sandro Botticelli (1445-1510).
+It features Venus, goddess of love, at the center, with Flora, goddess of flowers, on the right.
+Crammed with mythological figures like Zephyrus, the nymph Chloris, Cupid, the Three Graces, and Mercury, this is one of the most widely discussed and analyzed paintings in all of art history.

 2 of 10